circlewithamole/circlewithamole/README.md

 - I fucking despise Two Times with every fiber of my being.

 - I ama certified asian

+- I’m a professional name-forgetter, so if I don’t know you well, I might forget your name

+- I can be kinda clingy sometimes q_q

 - ham

 <a href="https://www.tumblr.com/blog/circlewithamole" style="color: blue; text-decoration: none;">Tumblr</a>